Privileges, Limits, and Requirements of a Private Pilot License

 With a private pilot’s license, you’re limited to flying for up to 4 of these events in a calendar year.
 None of the events can last more than 3 days, or at least, your services as a pilot cannot last more than 3 days.

-You must have a photocopy of your license, your medical certification, and your flight logbook with you.
+You must have your actual pilot certificate, medical certification, and flight logbook with you.

-A private pilot’s license does not authorize you to pilot information or aerobatic displays.
+A private pilot’s license does not authorize you to perform formation flight or aerobatic displays.

-Similarly, the flight must start and end at the same airport, and you cannot fly over Native Lands, or National Forest, or National Parks.
+Similarly, the flight must start and end at the same airport, and, unless authorized by the FAA, you cannot fly over a national park, unit of a national park system, national wildlife refuge, or an identified wilderness area designated by Federal law during these event flights.
 The aircraft may not have more than 30 seats, excluding crewmember seats.

 The entire flight must take place within 25 miles of the airport.

-Eligible charitable events include any even put on by a charity recognized under section 170 of the International Revenue Code.
+Eligible charitable events include any event put on by a charity recognized under section 170 of the Internal Revenue Code.

 Eligible charities should be able to prove this status.